This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Your child may need tests to check the level of antiseizure medicine in his blood.
-Your child's neurologist may need to change or adjust his medicine.
+Your child may need tests to check the level of antiseizure medicine in his or her blood.
+Your child's neurologist may need to change or adjust his or her medicine.
 Write down your questions so you remember to ask them during visits.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.